jinwenjie123/4k-to-8k-upsampling-for-videos/README.md

 # For our code, please open our folder"MATLAB code" with a happy face

 For viewing the methods applied in colors spaces for small image:
+smallimage.m

 For viewing the loop in different color spaces(YCbCr, Lab and ICtCp) and apply three interpolation methods(nearest neighbor interpolation, bilinear interpolation and bicubic interpolation) to generate output png files:
 ForMultipleFrameYCbCr.m